Sales and Use Taxes on Transportation Services

 CHARGES MADE FOR TRANSPORTATION SERVICES: Charges by transportation service providers for incidental or additional items provided during or in connection with transportation services, such as beverages, food, cellular telephone calls, videos, tolls, fuel, waiting time and mandatory tips or gratuities, whether or not separately stated, are considered to be charges for transportation services and are subject to sales and use taxes.
 Charges for services or items not provided during or in connection with the actual transportation of passengers, such as meals served in restaurants, lodging and tickets to events, are not considered to be charges for transportation services when separately stated.
 Transportation service providers who provide "package" tours for a single price, including items or services that are both taxable and not taxable as transportation services, will have the burden of establishing that the charges for transportation services are reasonable and have not been understated for tax avoidance purposes.

-EXEMPT SALES: The provision of transportation services to United States governmental agencies, Connecticut state agencies, Connecticut municipalities or charitable or religious organizations issued a Charitable and Religious Organizations Sales Tax Exemption Permit will be treated as sales exempt from the Sales and Use Taxes Act.
+EXEMPT SALES: The provision of transportation services to United States governmental agencies, Connecticut state agencies, Connecticut municipalities or charitable or religious organizations will be treated as sales exempt from the Sales and Use Taxes Act.
 Transportation service providers must obtain the appropriate exemption certificates from such entities at the time of sale.
+See SN 95(10).

 SERVICES TO THE HANDICAPPED OR ELDERLY: The provision of transportation by municipalities or nonprofit entities to the handicapped, elderly or other persons are not treated as sales subject to the Sales and Use Taxes Act, as long as no charges are made for such services.